GL-Li/vimwiki/ubuntu_linux_bash.md

 ## QA =========================================================================

+### QA: where to store user-compiled executable files or symlinks?

+They should be copied to `/usr/local/bin/`, which is not a part of the OS so they will not be overwritten in system update.
+And by default, this directory is in $PATH by default.

 ### QA: how to back up ubuntu system for rerstore

 Using `timeshift` app.
 To install, simply run `sudo apt install timeshift`.
 To use it